Affordable Care Act – Explained

 Who should file Form 1095-C?

 The ACA clearly defines which employers have to offer health insurance to their employees.
 ACA refers to them as “applicable large employers,” (ALEs).
-A company/organization is an ALE if it has minimum 50 full-time employees.
-Full-time employee, as per ACA, is someone who works minimum 30 hour/week.
+A company/organization is an ALE if it has a minimum of 50 full-time employees.
+A full-time employee, as per ACA, is someone who works a minimum of 30 hours/week.
 Only ALEs are required to file Form 1095-C.

 What is 1095-C

-Employee of an ALE who is eligible for insurance should receive the form 1095-C. Eligible employees but declining to participate in employer provided health plan will still receive a 1095-C. The form typically includes:
+An employee of an ALE who is eligible for insurance should receive form 1095-C. Eligible employees who decline to participate in employer-provided health plans will still receive a 1095-C. The form typically includes:

 - Details of the employee and the employer.